JesusValeraDev/JesusValeraDev.github.io/content/2020-04-03-why-you-should-not-use-reflection-when-testing.md

 }
 ```

-What would happen if we modified the `simpleOperation()` method from the Addition class to the following and we run the
+What would happen if we modified the `simpleOperation()` method from the Addition class to the following, and we run the
 tests?

 [//]: # (```php)